holochain/docs-pages/src/tutorials/coreconcepts/hello_gui.md

       function show_output(result) {
 ```

-Get the element that you'll be inserting the output into:
+Get the element into which you'll be inserting the output into:

 ```javascript
         var span = document.getElementById('output');